Amruth22/voice-agent/README.md

 - `app.py` - Flask web application with SocketIO for real-time communication
 - `Procfile` - Heroku process file that specifies how to run the application
-- `runtime.txt` - Specifies the Python version for Heroku
+- `.python-version` - Specifies the Python version for Heroku
 - `apt-packages` - Lists system dependencies required by PyAudio
 - `requirements.txt` - Python dependencies
 - `templates/` - HTML templates for the web interface